 From July 29, 2009 through December 31, 2015, due to the fiscal environment at this time, school districts faced limited funding sources for their General Fund obligations.
-Chapter 2, Statutes of 2009 (Assembly Bill X4 2 – Evans) added Section 17463.7 to the Education Code (EC) to permit school districts to transfer surplus site sale proceeds into their general fund account, under certain circumstances.
+Chapter 2, Statutes of 2009 (Assembly Bill X4 2- Evans) added Section 17463.7 to the EC to permit school districts to transfer surplus site sale proceeds to their general fund account, under certain circumstances.
 EC 17463.7 allowed the transfer without the program participation prohibitions outlined in EC 17463(c).
 This statute sunset on January 1, 2016.

-Prior to transferring site sale proceeds into their general fund account, school districts must submit the following documents to the Office of Public School Construction (OPSC) in order for their request to be processed:
+Prior to transferring site sale proceeds into their general fund account, school districts had to submit the following documents to the Office of Public School Construction (OPSC) in order for their request to be processed:

 - A letter to the Executive Officer of the OPSC, Lisa Silverman, requesting authorization, pursuant to EC Section 17463.7, from the State Allocation Board (SAB) to transfer site sale proceeds into the district’s general fund account for a one–time general fund purpose.